Medical expert of the article

 Consequences after the procedure

-Stapedectomy can effectively treat significant conductive hearing loss associated with otosclerosis by reconstructing the sound-conducting mechanism of the middle ear.
-[12] Success rates for these procedures are usually assessed by observing the patient's air gap closure (ABG) rate on audiometric evaluation.
+Stapedectomy can effectively treat significant conductive hearing loss associated with otosclerosis by reconstructing the sound-conducting mechanism of the middle ear.[ 12 ]
+The success rates of these procedures are typically assessed by observing the degree of closure of the patient's air-bone gap (ABG) during audiometric evaluation.

 - slight nausea;

-- slight dizziness;
+- mild dizziness;

 Complications after the procedure

-- unilateral facial paralysis on the affected side, associated with damage to the branches of the facial nerve;
+- unilateral facial paralysis on the affected side associated with damage to the branches of the facial nerve;

 - postoperative dizziness;

-- nausea, up to vomiting;
+- nausea, even to the point of vomiting;

 - mechanical damage to the labyrinth;